phalcon-orphanage/docs/en/reference/views.rst

 Caching View Fragments
 ^^^^^^^^^^^^^^^^^^^^^^
-Sometimes when you develop dynamic websites and they arenât updated very often,the output of some pages are exactly the same between requests.
+Sometimes when you develop dynamic websites and they aren't updated very often, the output of some pages are exactly the same between requests.
 Phalcon_View allows caching a part of the rendered output or the entire one.

 Basically, Phalcon_View is integrated with the Phalcon_Cache_ component to provide an easier way to cache output fragments.
 You could manually set the cachehandler or set a global handler: